Academic Integrity for Faculty

-The information provided below is intended to provide guidance and be general.
-For a consultation about a specific incident, to discuss any concerns you may have, and to make suggestions of additional resources we can share, please get in touch with the Office of Student Rights and Responsibilities at StudentRR@tamusa.edu or by phone at (210) 784-1353.
+The information provided below is intended to offer general guidance.
+For a consultation about a specific incident, to discuss any concerns you may have, and to explore additional resources we can share, please contact Student Rights and Responsibilities at StudentRR@tamusa.edu or by phone at (210) 784-1353.

 Promote Academic Integrity